Updated on August 20th, 2021 by Bob Ciura

 - $100,000 in the low-cost Buffett fund (discussed earlier in this article) costs $96 per year

-- After 3 years, the buy and hold self-directed investor will have paid less fees
+- After 3 years, and sometimes less, the buy and hold self-directed investor will have paid fewer fees

-Clearly, the investor who buys individual stocks pays less in fees as long as they don’t transact very often.
+Clearly, the investor who buys individual stocks can pay less in fees with a little effort.
 That’s why it’s so important to keep portfolio turnover to a minimum.

-I give the cost advantage to individual stocks but just by a hair because it depends on how you invest.
+I give the cost advantage to individual stocks by at least a little.

 Returns (Winner: Individual Stocks)